thejishnunair/Nlu_Intent/README.md

-# Nlu_Intent Classification anf extraction
+# Nlu_Intent Classification and extraction

 Natural Language Understanding using RasaNLU
 Intent as well as entity extraction.